tdh8316/tdh8316/README.md

 ## Hi, there 👋
-I'm Donghyeok Tak, researching Spiking Neural Networks and majoring in software at Kwangwoon University.
+I'm Donghyeok Tak, researching neuromorphic systems and majoring in software at Kwangwoon University.

 ## Research Interests